fisser001/tpch-scripts/README.md

 The respective scipts are divided into the following subdirectories:

 ## data
-Contains a script for loading the data from the NAS into the benchmarking environment.
+Contains a script for loading the benchmarking data from the NAS into the benchmarking environment.

 ## docker
 Contains a script to create the docker volumes which have been used by the docker containers within this benchmark.